Using Art and Music Therapy to Help Treat Health Conditions

 Art therapy is completed with guidance of an art therapist.
-However, art therapy can be completed alone, but the same results may not be received.
 An art therapy session consists of talking to the therapist, making art, then examining the art.
 If willing, the patient will have a chance to possibly discuss their art with the therapist.
 This form of therapy focuses more on the process rather than the final product.

 The main difference between the two different types of therapy is that art is more hands-on.
 Music therapy has the ability to be used wherever and whenever, whereas art therapy is typically used in an art studio or where supplies are made available.
 For those who use art therapy, they must be alert and responsive whereas music therapy patients can be unresponsive.

 Because of the differences between the status of a patient’s consciousness, the benefits are also different.
 However, these differences are because art therapy and music therapy do not treat the same type of patients.
 Art therapy treats patients who are typically facing psychological disorders such as stress, anxiety, or depression.
 However, if someone has a physical disability, art therapy can be used to help cope.

 On the other hand, music therapy patients can be suffering from a more debilitating condition such as Alzhemier’s or Aphasia.
 These conditions are classified as more debilitating because it significantly interferes with how people interact with others.
 However, music therapy can also be used on those with a psychological or physical disorder.
 Therefore, someone who is suffering from an anxiety disorder or a physical disability may be able to participate in both forms of therapy.